jasky1640/AI-Related/Midterm Review/Midterm.md

     - Relative error: ε = (h* - h)/h*
     - For single goal, reversible trees: O(b<sup>Δ</sup>)
     - For constant step costs: O(b<sup>εd</sup>)
+- **Iterative deepening A* (IDA*)**
+  - Like iterative deepening, but use f(n) = g(n)+h(n) as cutoff instead of depth.
+  - Good for unit step cost problems (no priority queue), bad for real-valued costs.
+- **Recursive best-first search (RBFS)**
+  - Don’t keep whole priority queue, just use keep current path + best f-value of alternative paths of ancestors.
+  - Can switch to alternative paths if f-value is better.
+- **Simplified memory A* (SMA*)**
+  - Keep priority queue until memory limit.
+Drop worst leaf node, i.e. node with highest f-value.
+  - Complete if there is a reachable solution (i.e. one that fits in memory)